jennamkdavis/teaching_demo/README.md

-# teaching_demo
+# Hunter Teaching Demo
-A repo containing materials for a teaching demo.
+This repo contains materials related to my teaching demo at Hunter College.